smourier/TracesToCsv/README.md

   }
 }
 ```
-This password is a server-side only thing that is used to build all API Keys from guids.
-If you change it all API keys will change, so once you've defined it you shouldn't change it.
+This password is used to derive API Keys from their Guids.
+Changing it later invalidates previously issued API Keys, so pick a value early and keep it stable.

 ### C# sample Code